vuxcode/we1-project-feliciaalice/time-report.md

 2025 - 2th may
 I spent 4 hours today creating a logo for my website, adding a few small things to the main page (a new social media icon, change some paddings & margins & adding my logo).
 I also worked more on my contact form that is coming together nicely.
 I also love the new look when I added the logo and better spacing on the websites main page, since it looks less empty now! :)

+2025 - 3th may
+Spent 1 hour today creating a checklist to my webpage.